You create a budget after a sales deal is won.

 A deal is a term we use for a work that can turn into a project but it's still in the sales phase.
-While negotiating with a client, you have to say what services you offer and for what price and you put it down in a deal.

 Give a name to your new budget and hit the Create budget button.